What is Trekking? Why and How to Trek in Nepal?

 Benefits /Importance of Trekking

-If you ask "is trekking difficult" the answer is "yeah, kind of".
+If you ask, "Is trekking difficult?" the answer is "yeah, kind of".
 But in the end, hiking is worth it.
-The benefit of hiking is not just limited to building the strength of your body and improved physical condition.
-Along with the improvement in mental and social health, the benefits of trekking are overall changes in the lifestyle.
+The benefit of hiking is not just limited to building the strength of your body and improving physical condition.
+Along with the improvement in mental and social health, the benefits of trekking include overall changes in lifestyle.

-So, yeah trekking good for health.
+So, yeah, trekking is good for health.
 Let's list out some importance of trekking.

-• Reduces Stress: Detached from the digital world and hectic lifestyle of yours, the benefit of the hike is mostly related to reducing stress.
+• Reduces Stress: Detached from the digital world and your hectic lifestyle, the benefit of the hike is mostly related to reducing stress.

-• Improves cardiovascular strength: Trekking in remote high altitude slopes of Nepal is great for your body cardiovascular strength,
+• Improves cardiovascular strength: Trekking in remote high-altitude slopes of Nepal is great for your cardiovascular strength.

-• Social benefits: Interaction with the locals during the trek and the opportunity to make new friends and know a lot of people during the trek is a great importance of trek.
-It will be a chance to take your social skills to next level.
+• Social benefits: Interaction with the locals during the trek and the opportunity to make new friends and meet a lot of people during the trek a of great importance.
+It will be a chance to take your social skills to the next level.
 You will also get to learn some new languages and lifestyles.

 • Cultural Understanding: Trekking in a culturally diverse country like Nepal will build a great understanding of different cultures and traditions.